Associative algebras and the representation theory of grading-restricted vertex algebras: Lower-bounded generalized -modules and graded -modules

 Let $W$ be an irreducible lower-bounded generalized $V$-module.
 By Theorem \ref{T-N-preserv-irr}, $T_{N}(W)$ is an irreducible $A^{N}(V)$-module.
 We then have a lower-bounded generalized $V$-module $S^{N}(T_{N}(W))$.
 By the universal property of $\widehat{T_{N}(W)}$, there is a unique $V$-module map $\widehat{1_{T_{N}(W)}}: \widehat{T_{N}(W)}\to W$ such that $\widehat{1_{T_{N}(W)})}\mbar_{T_{N}(W)}=1_{T_{N}(W)}$, where $1_{T_{N}(W)}$ is the identity operator on $T_{N}(W)$.
 Since $W$ is irreducible, the image of $\widehat{T_{N}(W)}$ under $\widehat{1_{T_{N}(W)}}$ is either $0$ or $W$.
 Since $\widehat{1_{T_{N}(W)})}\mbar_{T_{N}(W)}=1_{T_{N}(W)}$, the image of $\widehat{T_{N}(W)}$ under $\widehat{1_{T_{N}(W)}}$ cannot be $0$ and thus must be $W$.
 In particular, $\widehat{1_{T_{N}(W)}}$ is surjective.
 Moreover, since $J_{T_{N}(W)}$ is generated by (\ref{J-M-0}), (\ref{J-M}) and (\ref{J-M-2}) with $M=T_{N}(W)$, the image of $J_{T_{N}(W)}$ under $\widehat{1_{T_{N}(W)}}$ is $0$, that is, $J_{T_{N}(W)}\in \ker \widehat{1_{T_{N}(W)}}$.
 In particular, $\widehat{1_{T_{N}(W)}}$ induces a surjective $V$-module map $f_{T_{N}(W)}: S^{N}(T_{N}(W))=\widehat{T_{N}(W)}/J_{T_{N}(W)}\to W$.
 Since $J_{T_{N}(W)}\cap T_{N}(W)=0$, $f_{T_{N}(W)}(T_{N}(W))=T_{N}(W)$.
 We have a maximal generalized $V$-submodule $\widetilde{J}_{T_{N}(W)}$ of $S^{N}(T_{N}(W))$ as in the construction above such that $T_{N}(W)\cap \widetilde{J}_{T_{N}(W)}=0$ and $S^{N}(T_{N}(W))/\widetilde{J}_{T_{N}(W)}$ is irreducible.
 Since $f_{T_{N}(W)}(T_{N}(W))=T_{N}(W)$, $\ker f_{T_{N}(W)}$ is a generalized $V$-submodule of $S^{N}(T_{N}(W))$ that does not contain nonzero elements of $M$.
 Hence $\ker f_{T_{N}(W)}\subset \widetilde{J}_{T_{N}(W)}$.
 Thus we obtain a surjective $V$-module map from $S^{N}(T_{N}(W))/\widetilde{J}_{T_{N}(W)}$ to $W$.
 Since both $S^{N}(T_{N}(W))/\widetilde{J}_{T_{N}(W)}$ and $W$ are irreducible, this surjective $V$-module map must be an equivalence.
 So we obtain $[S^{N}(T_{N}(W))/\widetilde{J}_{T_{N}(W)}]=[W]$, that is, $g(f([W]))=[W]$.
 So we obtain $g\circ f=1_{[\mathfrak{W}]_{\rm irr}}$.
 This finishes the proof that $[\mathfrak{W}]_{\rm irr}$ is in bijection with $[\mathfrak{M}^{N}]_{\rm irr}$. \epfv

-\begin{cor} For $N_{1}, N_{2}\in \N$ or equal to $\infty$, the set of the equivalence classes of irreducible graded $A^{N_{1}}(V)$-modules is in bijection with the set of the equivalence classes of irreducible graded $A^{N_{2}}(V)$-modules. \end{cor}
+\begin{cor} For $N_{1}, N_{2}\in \N$ or equal to $\infty$, the set of the equivalence classes of irreducible nondegenerate graded $A^{N_{1}}(V)$-modules is in bijection with the set of the equivalence classes of irreducible nondegenerate graded $A^{N_{2}}(V)$-modules. \end{cor}

 We now assume that $V$ is a M\"{o}bius vertex algebra, that is, a grading-restricted vertex algebra equipped with an operator $L_{V}(1)$ such that $L_{V}(1)$, $L_{V}(0)$ and $L_{V}(-1)$ satisfying the usually commutator relations for the standard basis of $\mathfrak{sl}_{2}$ and the usual commutator formula between $L_{V}(1)$ and vertex operators for a vertex operator algebra.
 See, for example, Definition 7.1 in \cite{H-exist-twisted-mod} for the precise definition.
 In this case, a lower-bounded generalized $V$-module should also have an operator $L_{W}(1)$ satisfying the same relations as $L_{V}(1)$.
 We assume that $V$ is a grading-restricted M\"{o}bius vertex algebra in the remaining part of the paper because in this case, a lowest weight of a lower-bounded generalized $V$-module is well defined.
 See Remark 7.3 in \cite{H-exist-twisted-mod}.